valiantlynx/secrets-authentication/README.md

 level 4 - hashing and salting using bcrypt

-level 5 - cookies sessions and
+level 5 - cookies sessions and passport the order of the code is important